Yes folks, I know I’ve been very quiet over the past month.

 And so, I made the conscious (and ultra-liberating) decision to do more of what makes me happy.
 This meant that I needed to drop Finance like a bad rabbit.

-But this also meant that I had to rethink my financial plan and decide where I was going to live.
-I couldn’t expect to make the same level of income (at least not immediately) to support my Monaco lifestyle from these new projects, no matter how much I enjoyed them.
+But I had to be practical since this kind of attitude towards my work also meant that I had to rethink my financial plan and decide where I was going to live.
+I couldn’t reasonably expect to make the same level of income (at least not immediately) to support my Monaco lifestyle from these new projects, no matter how much I enjoyed them.

 Reason 2: Being closer to family & old friends